Deimos1994/TimeAlarms/README.md

-Here is an example sketch:
+### Here is an example sketch:

-This sketch  triggers daily alarms at 8:30 am and 17:45 pm.
+//This sketch  triggers daily alarms at 8:30 am and 17:45 pm.
-A Timer is triggered every 15 seconds, another timer triggers once only after 10 seconds.
+//A Timer is triggered every 15 seconds, another timer triggers once only after 10 seconds.
-A weekly alarm is triggered every Sunday at 8:30:30
+//A weekly alarm is triggered every Sunday at 8:30:30
-`

 #include <Time.h>
 #include <TimeAlarms.h>